 Donna Southwell Yoga Retreat | Aug 24 - 31, 2019

-Take your practice deeper this summer with Donna Southwell Yoga and Beyond the Mat.
+Take your practice deeper this summer with Donna Southwell Yoga.
 Indulge in daily Ashtanga Yoga practice, developmental workshops, and educational tours framed by the backdrop of Bulgaria's rich heritage and inspiring surroundings.
 Relaxing walks, thrilling climbs, and revitalizing meals of authentic Bulgarian cuisine and the beauty of our 2000-acre property complete your experience.

 * PLEASE NOTE - AIRFARE NOT INCLUDED IN PRICE.

 Indulge in a daily Ashtanga Yoga practice and enhance your experience with developmental workshops, thrilling activities, educational tours and relaxing walks.
 All this framed by the backdrop of Bulgaria's rich heritage and inspiring surroundings.
 Revitalizing meals of authentic Bulgarian cuisine and the beauty of our 2000-acre property complete your experience.